Stop Taking Parent Loans for Your Kids’ College Education

 Work every holiday break, every summer, and during every school year, too—as if your life depends on it.
 Take any and all jobs you can get.
 Stop spending your brains out on everything that looks cool.

 Take responsibility for this amazing opportunity you have to get an education.
-Getting your degree will be the biggest thing you will have accomplished in your lifetime to date.
+Getting your degree will be the biggest thing you have accomplished in your lifetime.
 This is serious.

 Stop whining and stop feeling entitled to have someone else pay your way.